sanya-2304/Text-to-Voice-Converter/README.md

 Features:

-Input text and convert it into speech.
+1.Input text and convert it into speech.
-Choose from multiple voice options for speech synthesis.
+2. Choose from multiple voice options for speech synthesis.
-Responsive design ensures compatibility across different devices.
+3.Responsive design ensures compatibility across different devices.
-User-friendly interface for effortless text-to-speech conversion.
+4. User-friendly interface for effortless text-to-speech conversion.
-A lightweight and efficient solution built with HTML, CSS, and JavaScript.
+5. A lightweight and efficient solution built with HTML, CSS, and JavaScript.